music-encoding/music-encoding.github.io/community/mei-board/elections/2024/candidates.md

 MEI’s encoding guidelines, I see them as the central aspect of MEI’s success.

-Moreover, I envision more frequent stable releases of the MEI schemata and guidelines and wou would love to foster this through my engagement as Technical Co-Chair in improving and automating the build and release processes of the MEI schemata and guidelines.
+Moreover, I envision more frequent stable releases of the MEI schemata and guidelines and would love to foster this through my engagement as Technical Co-Chair in improving and automating the build and release processes of the MEI schemata and guidelines.